mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_is_rhinocommon.md

 1. ***RhinoCommon.dll*** - This is a pure .NET DLL that plugins can reference and use to work with Rhino.
 1. ***RhinoCommon.xml*** - This is an XML file that contains SDK documentation comments specific to RhinoCommon.dll.
 Programming development environments like Visual Studio and MonoDevelop use this XML file to display tooltips and other helpful information while the developer writes code.
-1. ***rhcommon_c.dll*** and ***monomanager.rhp*** - These are C++ shared libraries compiled for specific target platforms (Win32, Win64, and OS X).
+1. ***rhcommon_c.dll*** and ***monomanager.rhp*** - These are C++ shared libraries compiled for specific target platforms (Win32, Win64, and macOS).
 These libraries are used by RhinoCommon, but should never be directly accessed by plugin developers.

-RhinoCommon on Mac OS X is executed through an embedded [Mono framework](http://www.mono-project.com/).
+RhinoCommon on macOS is executed through an embedded [Mono framework](http://www.mono-project.com/).

 ## Rhino uses RhinoCommon